-Finally, when you do use salt, consider Himalayan or Celtic sea salts, which contain homeopathic minerals and don’t have the added anti-caking agents that go into standard processed table salt.
+Finally, when you do use salt, consider Himalayan or sea salts, which contain trace minerals and don’t have the added anti-caking agents that go into standard processed table salt.
 Both salts contain various trace minerals and other elements that are found in the human body, including sodium chloride, calcium, magnesium, and potassium.
 They’re less refined, so you get less sodium than with regular table salt.
 Potassium is especially important because, whereas sodium increases water retention and and blood pressure, potassium keeps blood vessels relaxed and reduces blood pressure.

 I just love fresh ground salt crystals over fresh steamed broccoli, asparagus, Brussels sprouts or green beans drizzled with extra virgin olive oil!
 Organic meat and poultry too.
 Yes, salt makes food taste better (which is why it’s in so many prepared foods).
 But if you’re using it moderately to eat a healthier diet made up of fresh, whole foods that are close to their natural sources, you’re on a good track.
 Salt can definitely threaten cardiovascular health when you’re loading your body with processed junk; but it can also be relatively healthy when used to enhance health-supporting food.